ClimateCompatibleGrowth/GeoH2/README.md

 This repository includes sample parameters for a hydrogen production case in Namibia.
 References for these parameters are included in the tables below for reference.
-For the results of this case, please refer to the model pre-print: https://doi.org/10.5281/zenodo.10568855.
+For the results of this case, please refer to the model MethodsX article: https://doi.org/10.1016/j.mex.2024.102660.

 **Green hydrogen plant parameters:**